5 ways to load website images faster

 Your pages and their content will normally load faster over HTTPS than HTTP.

-HTTPS requires a few extra milliseconds before images are displayed because, unlike HTTP, requests require decryption on the user's device.
-However, Sirv typically wins back this time and more because it delivers HTTPS files over HTTP/2.
+HTTPS requires a few extra milliseconds before images are displayed because requests require decryption on the user's device.
+However, Sirv typically wins back this time and more by delivering files over HTTP/2.
 By serving a whole stream of files over a single TCP connection (using HTTP/2 multiplexing), Sirv serves many files simultaneously, with faster loading than HTTP/1.1.

 If your web pages are still served over HTTP, consider switching your entire website to HTTPS.
 Not only will you and your users benefit from improved security, Google uses it as a ranking factor.
 You'll be rewarded with a small improvement in your organic search ranking.